 KDC to the users, hosts, or services.
 This

-means that a trojaned kinit
+means that a trojaned kinit could record

 all user names and passwords.
 File system integrity checking